 I understand that I will be joining the Agendashift mailing list also

 For the most up-to-date information, go to the #featureban channel in the Agendashift Slack.
 Any formal announcements will be published on the Agendashift blog and posted to the Agendashift LinkedIn group.
 News of major new versions will be emailed to registered users (see Customisation above).
 For the full history of Featureban-related updates, check out blog posts tagged featureban.

 Changeban is based on Featureban, with a Lean Startup-inspired board design and a followup exercise that introduces hypothesis-based change.
-If you've read chapter 5 of the Agendashift book, the board design at least will be familiar!
+If you've read Right to Left: The digital leader’s guide to Lean and Agile (2019) or Agendashift: Outcome-oriented change and continuous transformation (2018), the board design at least will be familiar!
 If you're in the Agendashift Slack, go to channel #changeban if you have any questions.